DSV8/FEUP-PFL/README.md

 display_dash([]).
 ```

-There was also the need to create the predicates piece_info/3 and symbol/2 which translate the context of game state without further dependencies.
+<div align="left"><font size="3">There was also the need to create the predicates piece_info/3 and symbol/2 which translate the context of game state without further dependencies.</font></div>

 ```prolog
 % piece_info(?Type, ?Player, ?Piece)